ArshiaAA9/SunnyEngine/README.md

 SunnyEngine is a simple personal 2D physics engine project, written in c++ with sdl.

 ## Requirements
-Requires SDl3 and sdl3-ttf and make to be installed.
+Requires SDl3, sdl3-ttf, gcc and make to be installed.

 ## Installation
 To clone and run the simulation: